yucho/yucho.github.io/src/render/posts/got-into-barfight.html.md

 ...There couldn't have been a more obvious hustle.
 But being the knucklehead I am, I didn't see it.
 I mean, we won all 6 games.
 We are better players than them, right?
 Fortunately, James and I had no balls to bet Benjamin for a game, so we didn't accept the challenge.
 In fact, we were ready to sober up with some Chinese food afterwards.
 So we headed to the door.

 Brown suddenly snapped at that moment.
 "Ey, I don't like your *hugging* shit, man!"
-He grabbed my shirt and hurled me into the floor.
+He grabbed me by the collar and hurled me into the floor.

 I flinched backward, totally not comprehending at all what was happening.
 The crowd was quick to react to the scene.
 A few men came to stop Brown from potential misdemeanor.